Sol-Client/client/README.md

 ## 📝 Testing

-Before a new release is created, it must be tested if Sol:
+Before a new release is created, these things should ideally be tested:

 - Compiles
 - Runs in development
 - Runs the first or second time the client is game is launched on any machine
 - Works in normal gameplay, with the new features enabled.
-This may mean releases take longer, but it is probably worth it
 - The old features still work correctly
 - Plays nicely with Watchdog (and other anticheats)